 Prompts: Are all system graphical user interfaces accessible from multiple device types (mobile, tablet, desktop)?
 If not all, which ones are not operable from other than desktop devices?

-QR-DEF-USA-OP-00: Provisioned Users
+QR-DEF-USA-OP-00: Provisioned users

 Category: ISO-25010/Usability/Operability

-Statement: The solution can be remotely provisioned with Users, Groups, Roles.
+Statement: The solution can be remotely provisioned with users, Groups, roles.

 Rationale: Onboarding

 Details: The recommended approach is to send out time limited email invitations inviting users to accept specific roles.
 Alternatively the provision of System for Cross-domain identity management (SCIM) API endpoints is recommended.
-See “JIT Users”
+See “JIT users”

 Prompts: Does the solution’s service(s) permit remote provisioning of users to roles?
 How?
 Is SCIM provided?

-QR-DEF-USA-OP-00: JIT Users
+QR-DEF-USA-OP-00: JIT users

 Category: …

-Statement: Invitations MUST be developed into System Users Just In Time (JIT).
+Statement: Invitations must be developed into System users Just In Time (JIT).

 Rationale: Improves security and usability of the system.

 Details: Avoid creating system users records ahead of time without certainty they will be used (a security risk).
-While Provisioning Users and their Roles is common practice in IT systems, Inviting Persons to become Users to a System is more correct as well as improvable.
-See “Provisioned Users”
+While Provisioning users and their Roles is common practice in IT systems, Inviting Persons to become users to a System is more correct as well as improvable.
+See “Provisioned users”

 Prompts: …